 Applying false eyelashes with no natural lashes is often easier than people expect.
 In some ways, it can even feel simpler once you understand the method, because you are not trying to blend your natural lashes into the false lash band.

 With both systems, the first step is creating the lash line on your eyelid.
-This gives you a visible base to work with, which is especially helpful on a bare lid.
-From there, you place the lash onto the liner and adjust it until it sits comfortably and evenly.
+That gives you a visible base to work with, which is especially helpful on a bare lid.
+From there, you place the lash onto the liner and adjust it until it feels even and comfortable.

-The biggest thing to remember is that it does not need to be perfect on day one.
-After a few wears, most women become much faster and more confident.
+The first wear does not need to be perfect.
+After a few tries, most women become much faster and more confident.
 If you want more step-by-step support, read How to Apply False Lashes with No Natural Lashes and our First-Time Application Guide.

 What Styles Are Best for Alopecia?

-When it comes to the best eyelashes for alopecia, style is personal.
-There is no universal best lash.
-But in my experience, most women starting out want lashes that feel natural, soft, wearable, and flattering for everyday features.
+When it comes to the best false eyelashes for alopecia, style is personal.
+There is no single lash that suits every face.
+But most women starting out want lashes that feel natural, soft, wearable, and flattering without being too dramatic.

 Magnetic